tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Epic Feat

-Once per day, you can use the _Morning Tempest_ ki power without spending a ki point.
+Once per full recovery, you can use the _Morning Tempest_ ki power without spending a ki point.

 ---

 ### Moonlight Reflection

-For one battle per day, as a quick action, you can summon a shadow double of yourself.
+For one battle per full recovery, as a quick action, you can summon a shadow double of yourself.
 At the end of your turn, roll a d6.
 If the result is lower than the escalation die, the shadow double makes a melee basic attack against a nearby enemy of your choice, using your stats and doing JAB, PUNCH or KICK damage based on your current stage in the cycle.
 The double does not interact with the battle in any other way.

 #### Epic Feat